JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 When there is no explicit information about the `jvmTarget` value in the build script, its default value is `null`, and the compiler translates it to the default value `1.8`.
 The `targetCompatibility` equals the current Gradle's JDK version, which is equal to your JDK version (unless you use a [Java toolchain approach](gradle-configure-project.md#gradle-java-toolchains-support)).
-Assuming that this version is `%jvmLTSVersionSupportedByKotlin%`, your published library artifact will [declare itself compatible](https://docs.gradle.org/current/userguide/publishing_gradle_module_metadata.html) with JDK %jvmLTSVersionSupportedByKotlin%+: `org.gradle.jvm.version=%jvmLTSVersionSupportedByKotlin%`, which is wrong.
+Assuming that your JDK version is `%jvmLTSVersionSupportedByKotlin%`, your published library artifact will [declare itself compatible](https://docs.gradle.org/current/userguide/publishing_gradle_module_metadata.html) with JDK %jvmLTSVersionSupportedByKotlin%+: `org.gradle.jvm.version=%jvmLTSVersionSupportedByKotlin%`, which is wrong.
 In this case, you have to use Java %jvmLTSVersionSupportedByKotlin% in your main project to add this library, even though the bytecode's